CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 > [!NOTE]
 > - MultiClass mode: Suitable for mutually exclusive classification tasks, such as animal species recognition (one image can only be one species)
 > - MultiLabel mode: Suitable for multi-attribute annotation tasks, such as image tagging (one image can have multiple attributes)
-> - Note that when switching from MultiLabel to MultiClass mode, the system will only keep the first selected label for each image
+> - After switching from MultiLabel to MultiClass, review existing multilabel annotations image by image and select the category to keep.
+Switching modes does not automatically clean up annotations across all images.

-The export function organizes classified images into the following structure:
+Classification edits follow the main window's autosave setting.
+If autosave is disabled, close the classifier and return to the main window to save the current changes before exporting.
+Export reads saved annotation files and copies classified images into category-specific folders, leaving the original images unchanged:

 ```bash
 classified/